 A native of Chicago, Ora was hired by Hunt Midwest in 1991 to identify and implement potential expansion opportunities.
 Her efforts led Hunt Midwest into the residential development business, and in 1994, Ora was promoted to manager of residential development.
 From 1996 through 1999, Ora moved quickly through the management ranks, being promoted from manager to director to general manager and then to vice president and general manager of the residential development division.
 In 2007, Ora was named vice president of the overall real estate company and then in 2010, she was named president of Hunt Midwest Real Estate Development.
 She assumed the title of president in 2014 and the CEO designation for Hunt Midwest Enterprises in January of 2015.
 Also in 2015, she became president and CEO of the newly-formed Hunt Southwest.

-Ora’s past board involvement includes the Northland Regional Chamber of Commerce, the Home Builders Association of Greater Kansas City, The National Association of Home Builders, the Economic Development Corporation of Kansas City, The Chamber of Commerce of Greater Kansas City, and the UMKC Board of Trustees.
+Ora’s past board involvement includes Central Bank of the Midwest, Northland Regional Chamber of Commerce, the Home Builders Association of Greater Kansas City, The National Association of Home Builders, the Economic Development Corporation of Kansas City, The Chamber of Commerce of Greater Kansas City, and the UMKC Board of Trustees.

 Ora’s accomplishments of distinction include graduating from the Chamber’s Centurions Leadership program and the opportunity to serve on Governor Jay Nixon’s Missouri Department of Economic Development’s Strategic Initiative for Economic Growth steering committee.
 Ora was inducted into the 2010 inaugural class of the Midwest Commercial Real Estate Hall of Fame and is a member of the Kansas City Business Journal’s “Women Who Mean Business” Class of 2008, and is a graduate of the FBI Citizen’s Academy.